fedeghe/malta/src/docs/create-a-plugin.md

     fs = require('fs');

 /**
+ * This is the exported function,
+ * will be called passing exactly two parameters:
  * obj = {
  *  name: the name of the input file (maybe fromt he previous plugin)
  *  content: the content of the input file ( same as above )
  * }
+ * and
+ * options = {}  an dobject htat contains what passed to the plugin
+ *
  */
 function myplugin(obj, options) {